Use Capybara-webkit in Rails RSpec

 ActiveRecord::Migration.maintain_test_schema!

-• set use_transactional_fixtures to commit all queries in testcase.
-It makes capybara and capybara-webkit use same data.
+to commit all queries in testcase.
+It makes capybara and capybara-webkit use same data. - If you want to know detail you should check this article.

 # If you're not using ActiveRecord, or you'd prefer not to run each of your